 Preconception Optimization

 The preconception period is the ideal time to prepare for getting your glucose/blood sugar within the normal range.
 This sets your pregnancy off to the best start and can significantly reduce your and your future baby’s risks.
-It can reduce risks of anomalies and early pregnancy loss.

 Diabetes in Pregnancy